Hurricane Kathleen: Arizona

 On September 10–11, gale-force winds caused considerable damage to the city of Yuma.
 For a time, the sustained winds exceeded 50 mph, with gusts up to 76 mph.
 The National Weather Service's forecast office in Tucson estimates that tropical storm-force winds extended as far east as Pima County, and as far north as Lake Havasu.
 Rains caused severe flash-flooding in Mohave County.
 One man was killed when the wind blew a palm tree onto his mobile home and 13 people across the state were hurt.
 The Tucson metropolitan area was particularly hard hit with flash flooding and golf-ball size hail.
 On Mount Lemmon, the hail reached a depth of 5 in.
 While most of the rainfall from Tropical Storm Kathleen fell in California, 2.87 in fell at the Davis Dam on the Colorado River.

 Rest of the United States

-In Wyoming, the cyclone is credited for the first known sighting of a white ibis in the state's history.
-In Montana, Kathleen dropped locally heavy rainfall approaching 2 in in localized spots, enough to become the wettest known tropical cyclone in state history.
+In Montana, Kathleen dropped locally heavy rainfall approaching 2 in in localized spots, enough to become the wettest known tropical cyclone in state history, which was later broken in 2023 by Hurricane Hilary.
 The remnants of the storm also affected Oregon and Idaho.